-ATTENTION: You cannot download an HC900-C50 configuration to an HC900-C30 and vice versa.
+ATTENTION: You cannot download a configuration saved as one HC900 controller model to a controller of a different model.
 You must first convert the configuration before doing a download.
 See "Converting HC900 configurations".

-From the File Menu select "Open" or Upload a file\ from the controller.
+1. From the File Menu select "Open" or Upload a file from the controller.